chamburr/wyvor/README.md

 ### CircleCI

 Continuous integration is an important part of our workflow.
-It helps as to find errors quickly and ensure the quality of the code.
+It helps us to find errors quickly and ensure the quality of the code.
 CircleCI also provides us with continuous delivery capabilities, such that every new release will automatically trigger a deployment.